radiolok/brainfuckpc/roadmap.md

 |Base/Switch board  |  Not check  |   0/1       |    0     |  Not started |
 |Memory board       |  Not check  |   0/1       |    0     |  Routing     |
 ## Equipment
+1. Relay tester - Not started
+2. Modules tester - Not started

 # 3. Wire Wrapping
 |Block               |     Status    |